help & more

 If a User Name is entered, each of the created Lights after the first will have that User Name with ":1", ":2", etc. appended.

-The System Name: of the Light is displayed at the top of the pane and cannot be changed once created.
+The System Name: of the Light is displayed at the top of the window

 The User Name may be changed either here or by double clicking on it in the Light Table.